QuantEcon/lecture-python-intro/lectures/inflation_history.md

 We have added logarithms of the exchange rates vis a vis the US dollar to each of the four graphs from chapter 3 of {cite}`sargent2013rational`.

-Data underlying our graphs appear in the tables in an appendix to chapter 3 of {cite}`sargent2013rational`.
+Data underlying our graphs appear in tables in an appendix to chapter 3 of {cite}`sargent2013rational`.
 We have transcribed all of these data  into a spreadsheet `chapter_3.xls` that we  read into Pandas.

 ```{code-cell} ipython3